Lightsmark and Lighsprint SDK are now free and open source software.

 guys working on multithreaded renderers,

-so I'm eager to see it also in
+so I'm eager to see it also in gcc (both icc and msvc have it).

 It seems that merge of already existing contributed code